Dog Friendly Hadrian's Wall Path

 We are happy to book single rooms on our holidays but cannot normally book more than two for any one group.
 Single room bookings include a supplement.

-Here are some examples of the accommodation we use along the Hadrian’s Wall path:
+Here are some examples of the accommodation we use on Hadrian’s Wall:

 General travel information on the Hadrian’s Wall area will be in your holiday pack including train and bus timetables where available.